Rachel: Marriage to Jacob

 During Jacob's stay, he fell in love with Rachel and agreed to work seven years for Laban in return for her hand in marriage.
 On the night of the wedding, the bride was veiled and Jacob did not notice that Leah, Rachel's older sister, had been substituted for Rachel.
 Whereas "Rachel was lovely in form and beautiful", "Leah had tender eyes".
 Later Jacob confronted Laban, who excused his own deception by insisting that the older sister should marry first.
 He assured Jacob that after his wedding week was finished, he could take Rachel as a wife as well, and work another seven years as payment for her.
 When God "saw that Leah was unloved, he opened her womb" (Genesis 29:31), and she gave birth to four sons.

 Rachel, like Sarah and Rebekah, remained unable to conceive.
 According to biblical scholar Tikva Frymer-Kensky, "The infertility of the matriarchs has two effects: it heightens the drama of the birth of the eventual son, marking Isaac, Jacob, and Joseph as special; and it emphasizes that pregnancy is an act of God."

 Rachel became jealous of Leah and gave Jacob her maidservant, Bilhah, to be a surrogate mother for her.
 Bilhah gave birth to two sons that Rachel named and raised (Dan and Naphtali).
 Leah responded by offering her handmaid Zilpah to Jacob, and named and raised the two sons (Gad and Asher) that Zilpah bore.
 According to some commentaries, Bilhah and Zilpah were half-sisters of Leah and Rachel.
-After Leah conceived again, Rachel was finally blessed with a son, Joseph, who would become Jacob's favorite child.
+After Leah conceived again, Rachel finally had a son, Joseph, who would become Jacob's favorite child.